What's new in MetaTrader 5

 1. Increased sampling rate for profiling.
 The profiler now captures application states 10,000 times per second, enabling more accurate measurement of function execution rates.

-2. Updated available models in the Copilot automatic coding assistant.
+2. Updated available models in the automatic coding AI assistant.
 Added ChatGPT-4 Turbo model, removed outdated implementations.

 3. Fixed errors when replacing words in a selected text fragment.